Lombiq/Utility-Scripts/Readme.md

     - Test-SqlServerDatabase: Checks whether the given database exists in a local SQL Server instance.
 - Utilities: The true utilities!
     - CreateTrustedCertificate: Creates all necessary files and imports them into the local Certificate Store so that it can be used to access localhost sites via HTTPS, without the browser showing certificate errors.
-    - Get-FtpFiles: Downloads all files from a folder on an FTP server.
     - Get-Rekt: Reks the script execution by throwing a fatal exception :).
     - Reload-Module: Reloads PowerShell modules from a folder.
     - Set-FileContent: Replaces a string in a file.
+    - Test-Url: Sends a ping request to a URL, returning a boolean value based on the response.
     - Test-VSProjectConsistency: Checks Visual Studio project files' contents against the file system looking for inconsistencies.